arneboe/ws-dmx-ban-alt-firmware/README.md

 # Features
 This firmware adds some features that the original firmware is missing.

-* 400hz led refresh rate
+* Increase led refresh rate to 400hz (up from 200hz)
 * Master control channel to scale the brightness of all leds
 * Strobe channel (2hz to 40hz) with a flash length of 10ms
 * Individual control of each led